Meithal/ccson/README.md

-Cisson is a JSON library in C. It serializes C objects into JSON and parses JSON into C objects.
+Cisson is a JSON library in C. It parses JSON into an abstract tree and serializes trees into JSON.
+It lets you manipulate trees in various ways.

 ## Requirements
 Tested with GCC and MSVC.